smallketchup82/nicknamer2/README.md

 # nicknamer2
 The next generation nicknamer bot.
+Originally created for the purpose of *not* bullying my friend.
+This bot allows you to select a user in your server and update their nickname to any messages sent that the bot can see.

 # Installation
 ## Run using docker (this is the way I do it, and its probably the best way to run it).